jkgriffiths93/auto-api-tester/README.md

 #### Password (test_type = 'password')
 Tests that an input field meets various requirements as dictated by the optional fields in *field_parameters* (length, upper_case, lower_case, number, special_character)

-   - **Length of password (if length in field parameters)**: tests a password for a minimum length by looping through lengths from 0 to length + 2 and making sure that all passwords below the specified length are rejected
+   - **Min length of password (if min_length in field parameters)**: tests a password for a minimum length by looping through lengths from 0 to length + 2 and making sure that all passwords below the specified length are rejected
+   - **Max length of password (if min_length in field parameters)**: tests a password for a maximum length by looping through lengths from max_length - 1 to max_length + 1 and making sure that all passwords above the specified length are rejected
    - **Upper case in password (if upper_case in field parameters)**: tests that a lowercase version of the acceptable password is rejected
    - **Lower case in password (if lower_case in field parameters)**: tests that an uppercase version of the acceptable password is rejected
    - **Number in password (if number in field parameters)**: removes numbers in password and if minimum length is required replicates remaining password, then tests to make sure the numberless password is rejected